Value-added tax

-A value-added tax (VAT or goods and services tax (GST), general consumption tax (GCT)) is a consumption tax that is levied on the value added at each stage of a product's production and distribution.
+A value-added tax (VAT), goods and services tax (GST), or general consumption tax (GCT) is a consumption tax that is levied on the value added at each stage of a product's production and distribution.
 VAT is similar to, and is often compared with, a sales tax.
-VAT is an indirect tax, because the consumer who ultimately bears the burden of the tax is not the entity that pays it.
+VAT is an indirect tax because individuals do not pay it directly to the government; instead, suppliers act as intermediaries by collecting the tax from customers at the point of sale and remitting it to the government.
 Specific goods and services are typically exempted in various jurisdictions.

 Products exported to other countries are typically exempted from the tax, typically via a rebate to the exporter.
-VAT is usually implemented as a destination-based tax, where the tax rate is based on the location of the customer.
+VAT is usually implemented as a destination-based tax, with the tax rate determined by the customer's location.
 VAT raises about a fifth of total tax revenues worldwide and among the members of the Organisation for Economic Co-operation and Development (OECD).
 As of January 2025, 175 of the 193 countries with UN membership employ a VAT, including all OECD members except the United States.

 History

-German industrialist Wilhelm von Siemens proposed the concept of a value-added tax in 1918 to replace the German turnover tax.
+German industrialist Georg Wilhelm von Siemens proposed the concept of a value-added tax in 1918 to replace the German turnover tax.
 However, the turnover tax was not replaced until 1968.
 The modern variation of VAT was first implemented by Maurice Lauré, joint director of the French tax authority, who implemented VAT on 10 April 1954 in France's Ivory Coast colony.
 Assessing the experiment as successful, France introduced it domestically in 1958.
 Initially directed at large businesses, it was extended over time to include all business sectors.
 In France it is the largest source of state finance, accounting for nearly 50% of state revenues.